CMeschede/FCPP/README.md

 # FCPP
 R-Package FCPP

-An R-Package that includes all important function we use in our paper (not published yet).
+An R-Package that includes all important functions we use in our paper (not published yet).

 ## Installation of the development version on GitHub